 Now, there is a good way to do this list, and there is a better way to do it.
 For the better way, have a look at my post “How to make your best activities list for a scholarship”.

 3. Hire me to provide you with personalized help.
 This is the best way to get clear on what you need to do for your specific situation.
 You could spend hours and hours searching online, asking around, and guessing, or you can hire me and get it done.

 I can help you and your student determine what is the best information and experiences they have, and should use on scholarship applications, as well as

 · what they might need to do, or to develop, to be eligible for more scholarships,

 · what kinds of scholarships they might qualify for, and how and when to apply.

 Basically, we make a personal plan of strategy for Grade 12 so they understand what they need to do, and when.
-And, remember, it’s not about them doing more, more, more.
-It’s about doing the stuff they like, and would be doing anyway, but in a more strategic way.
+And, remember, it’s not about doing more, more, more.
+It’s about knowing how and when to take advantage of this golden window of opportunity.

 I hope you’re enjoying your summer so far!